 However, one of the brightest stars that form the distinctive “V” shape of the cluster, Aldebaran, is not a member of the cluster.
 At 65 light years distant, Aldebaran is much closer to Earth than the closest stars in the cluster and merely happens to lie along the same line of sight as the cluster.

 IC 4665 – Open Cluster

-AS open clusters go, IC 4665 is among the youngest, being only about 40 million years or so old.
-Located about 1,400 light years away, this large open cluster stretches across 30 light-years of space, and consists of a few dozen stars of magnitudes 7 and 8.
+As open clusters go, IC 4665 is among the youngest, being only about 40 million years or so old.
+Located about 1,400 light years away, this large open star cluster stretches across 30 light-years of space, and consists of a few dozen stars of magnitudes 7 and 8.

 NGC 2264 – Emission Nebula